Recipe by wsf

 WHEN MY MUM SHOWED ME HOW TO MAKE THIS CODDLE WE USED HOMEMADE VEG SOUP AND ADD THE SAUSAGE (EASIER TO USE SKINLESS)AND BACON TO THE SOUP TO COOK GENTLE LIKE A STEW.IT GIVES IT A REAL HEARTY FLAVOUR.

-I prefer to boil the meat (I use sausage and smoked pork chops) in cider first and then layer the meat, onion, thinly sliced carrots and thinly sliced potatoes in several layers.
+I boil the meat (I use sausage and smoked pork chops) in cider first and then layer the meat, onion, thinly sliced carrots and thinly sliced potatoes in several layers.
 Then pour in the cider, cover and simmer for about an hour.

 I substituted breakfast sausage for the Irish Sausage and when it was almost done, I added a 1/4 cup milk with 4 tbsp of cornstarch to really thicken up the broth.
 But that is all I did to this recipe.
 It was FANTASTIC!!!
 It tastes the same as the Coddle I ordered at an Irish Pub in Bloomington Indiana!
 My husband loved it too!